zowe/docs-site/docs/user-guide/install-zos.md

 To test whether the API Mediation Layer is active, open the URL: `https://<hostname>:7554`.

+To test whether the Zowe desktop is active, open the URL: `https://<hostname>:8554`.

-The port number 7554 is the default API Gateway port.
-You can overwrite this port in the `zowe-install.yaml` file before the `zowe-install.sh` script is run.
-See Step 2 in [Installing the Zowe runtime on z/OS](#installing-the-zowe-runtime-on-z-os).
+The port number 7554 is the default API Gateway port and the port number 8554 is the default Zowe desktop port.
+You can overwrite theses port in the `zowe-install.yaml` file before the `zowe-configure.sh` script is run.
+See the section [Port Allocations](#port-allocations).

 ### Stopping the ZOWESVR PROC